-This case study was developed through a conversation with Jennie Mackeith, Children’s Joint Commissioner London Borough of Camden and Camden Clinical Commissioning Group, and a review of the Minding the Gap Evaluation report (Camden and Islington Public Health, 2018).
+This case study was developed through a conversation with Jennie Mackeith, Children’s Joint Commissioner and Sarah Brown, Strategic Commissioning Manager, at London Borough of Camden and Camden Clinical Commissioning Group, and a review of the Minding the Gap Evaluation report (Camden and Islington Public Health, 2018).

 The Minding the Gap service was commissioned in response to a strategic review of community Child and Adolescent Mental Health Services (CAMHS), feedback on poor integration of mental health services working with vulnerable young adults and delays in accessing support from appropriate services to meet the needs of young people in Camden who were making the transition from children’s services to adult services.
 The aim of Minding the Gap therefore, was to ensure vulnerable young people had rapid access to support to reduce crisis presentations, support a smooth transition to adult services, and improve access to services, experience of care and clinical outcomes.

 A consortium of providers led by the Brandon Centre, Catch 22 and Camden and Islington NHS Foundation Trust (CIFT) were contracted to deliver this service from April 2015 to March 2018, with the Tavistock and Portman NHS Foundation Trust, Anna Freud National Centre for Children and Families, and The Winch youth centre forming part of a wider network of stakeholders.